Master of Science in Nursing - Family Nurse Practitioner (FNP)

 Full-time study can be completed in two years with some courses offered during the summer semester.
 A program of part-time study can be completed in three years.

 In addition, the MSON offers a post-master's certificate option for those individuals who already possess a master's degree in Nursing.
 The requirements of this option are individualized but generally require the advanced practice nursing core and Family Nurse Practitioner clinical courses.
 Once students begin the clinical practicum, they are required to complete at least 240 clinical hours each semester.
 Clinical placements are variable and may occur any weekday in the surrounding Detroit metropolitan area.

-Graduates of the program and those who complete the post-master's certificate are eligible to sit for the national certification examination administered by the American Nurses Credentialing Center (ANCC) or the American Academy of Nurse Practitioners (AANP).
-Students are urged to contact the specific Board of Nursing in the state in which they intend to practice in order to ensure they are in full compliance with the education, practice and certification requirements.
+Graduates of the program and those who complete the post-master's certificate are eligible to sit for the national certification examination administered by the American Nurses Credentialing Center (ANCC) or the American Academy of Nurse Practitioners (AANPCP).
+Students are urged to contact the specific board of nursing in the state in which they intend to practice in order to ensure they are in full compliance with the education, practice and certification requirements.